visit-dav/visit-website/_posts/2021-03-22-VisIt-3-2-0-Release.md

 author: brugger1
 ---

-1. VisIt updated to support Python 3.
+1. Updated to support Python 3.

-Python 3 must now be used with VisIt.
+  - Python 3 must now be used with VisIt.
 To support existing Python 2 scripts, the **-py2to3** command line option has been added that performs limited Python 2 to Python 3 conversions.

 2. Many new and enhanced database readers.
   - AVS ucd and FMS readers added.